OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

 previous_user_hotel_interaction (how), a categorical variable indicating if a user had clicked or purchased this hotel previously, are the top 2 most important features for our logged-in users.
 Coalescing a hotel’s purchase history into learned “embeddings” using latent factor models may add significant value to the model.
+10. Do date_time_ordinal for date, not datetime?
+11. order by previous booking prob

 ## Modeling
 1. Baselines